 If you need a full estate planning review, we always recommend that you speak to a qualified attorney specializing in elder law care.

-In conclusion, we believe a funeral trust can be a solid foundation to protect assets and your final expense life insurance from nursing home costs.
-If you would like to learn more, or any of the other alternatives such as a traditional long-term care insurance policy or a hybrid policy, feel free to reach out to us.
-We can also facilitate a discussion with a qualified attorney who can speak to you in more detail about Medicaid and irrevocable trusts.
-What are we saying: simply, we, at My Family Life Insurance, are here for you and your family.
-We know how important money and protection is.
+In conclusion, we believe a funeral trust is a solid foundation to protect assets and your final expense life insurance from nursing home costs.
+We at My Family Life Insurance know how important money and protection is.
 We work in your best interest always and have helped many families develop and establish the protection they need to have peace of mind.
 Feel free to contact us or use the form below to request a quote or find out more information.
 We are happy to help you with your specific situation.